-In McLeod v Power,336 Brown FM described the objective test as one of the 'reasonable victim',337 adopting the analysis of Commissioner Innes in Corunna v West Australian Newspapers Ltd.338 In that case, the applicant, a Caucasian prison officer, complained that the respondent, an Aboriginal woman, had abused him in terms including 'you fucking white piece of shit' and 'fuck you whites, you're all fucking shit' upon being refused entry to the prison for a visit.
+In McLeod v Power, Brown FM described the objective test as one of the 'reasonable victim', adopting the analysis of Commissioner Innes in Corunna v West Australian Newspapers Ltd. In that case, the applicant, a Caucasian prison officer, complained that the respondent, an Aboriginal woman, had abused him in terms including 'you fucking white piece of shit' and 'fuck you whites, you're all fucking shit' upon being refused entry to the prison for a visit.
 Brown FM found as follows:

 The abuse, although unpleasant and offensive, was not significantly transformed by the addition of the words 'white' or 'whites'.
 These words are not of themselves offensive words or terms of racial vilification.
 This is particularly so because white or pale skinned people form the majority of the population in Australia...
-I believe that a reasonable prison officer would have found the words offensive but not specifically offensive because of the racial implication that Mr McLeod says he found in them.339 it is possible that such an activist may search out material for the purpose of being offended and so may be regarded as being unduly susceptible or even an agent provocateur in respect of the material complained of...
-A mere slight or insult is insufficient.
-This is the so-called 'reasonable victim' test.341
+I believe that a reasonable prison officer would have found the words offensive but not specifically offensive because of the racial implication that Mr McLeod says he found in them.

-In Kelly-Country v Beers340 ('Kelly-Country'), the applicant, an Aboriginal man, complained of vilification in relation to a comedy performance (see 3.4.4 above).
+In Kelly-Country v Beers ('Kelly-Country'), the applicant, an Aboriginal man, complained of vilification in relation to a comedy performance (see 3.4.4 above).
 The applicant described himself as an 'activist'.
 Brown FM stated that: